 How Is Property Divided Following Divorce or Separation?

 Following a divorce or separation, property is divided with the intent of equality and fairness.
 This does not always mean a 50/50 split.
-As you can see from the considerations of the Court, there may be many reasons why the financial settlement is not ‘straight down the middle’.
+As you can see from the considerations of the court, there may be many reasons why the financial settlement is not ‘straight down the middle’.

 For example, one party may be considered economically weaker, with their financial income and earning capacity less strong than the other party.
 This person may require a greater share of the financial assets in order to share the same quality of life as the other.